-- Everyone will learn through toys – Like most artefacts of culture, toys reflect the sociopolitical climate of the time in which they were produced.
-The informative descriptions accompanying each exhibit provide a brief history lesson and provide an insight into our societies in a thought-provoking manner.
+- Everyone will learn through toys – Toys reflect the social climate of the time.
+The informative descriptions on each exhibit provide a brief history lesson and can give you an idea of how the country grew up.

 Singapore’s Chinatown has a huge variety of shops, restaurants and attractions to visit.